7 Day St Maarten and St Martin Boat Charter Sailing Vacation

 Intoxicating natural beauty, sunny skies, warm waters, and white sandy beaches combine to make St. Kitts one of the most seductive spots in the Caribbean.
 Outdoor sports reign supreme here.
 Hike through the rainforest-with its exotic flora and fauna-up to Mount Liamuiga’s mile-wide crater or go horseback riding along the beach.

 Scuba divers and snorkelers will find hours of delight at Whitehouse Bay.
 It offers a good anchorage for yachtsmen who are seeking to anchor boats in calm waters while being surrounded by tranquil and beautiful scenery.
 The presence of numerous reefs, as well as several underwater shipwrecks close to the shore (some of which were uncovered by recent hurricanes), makes Whitehouse Bay a very special place.
-One of these wrecks lies in just three metres of water and some thirty four metres from the beach!
+One of these wrecks lies in just three meters of water and some thirty-four meters from the beach!
 Whitehouse Bay is located relatively close to some beautiful St Kitts beaches including Banana Bay and Cockleshell Bay.
 It is also very close to Shitten Bay, another popular snorkeling site.

 Day 4 – St Kitts